-225. FS41 was materially false and misleading in violation of Section 10(b) and Rule 10b-5 at the time it was made because the slides contained untrue statements of material fact or omitted to state material facts necessary in order to make the statements made, in the light of the circumstances under which they were made, not misleading.
-At the time the slides were published, Dr. Perfetti and Applied knew that there were additional clinical results for the Pediatric Study that were not disclosed in FS41 or the NDA, namely the Dosing Errors Clinical Data.
-Reasonable investors would conclude that the results included in the 9/4/2024 Presentation were the same results that were used to support the NDA.
-By failing to disclose the Dosing Errors or the Dosing Errors Clinical Data, Defendants led investors to believe that the results described above were the complete results of the Pediatric Study, and there were no other results from the study that were required to be included in the NDA.
-Defendants further led investors to believe that the clinical data in the 9/4/2024 Presentation was verifiable, when in fact it was not due to the Study Data Deletion.
+- 246. FS41 was materially false and misleading in violation of Section 10(b) and Rule 10b-5 at the time it was made because the slides contained untrue statements of material fact or omitted to state material facts necessary in order to make the statements made, in the light of the circumstances under which they were made, not misleading.
+At the time the slides were published, Dr. Perfetti and Applied knew that there were additional clinical results for the Pediatric Study that were not disclosed in FS41 or the NDA, namely the Dosing Errors Clinical Data, and that the Dosing Errors constituted a serious violation of Applied's clinical testing protocol for the Pediatric Study. - 247.
+Throughout the Class Period, Applied repeatedly stated that "the [NDA] submission package included clinical outcomes data from the Phase 3 registrational ACTION-Galactosemia Kids Study [the Pediatric Study]..."
+Reasonable investors would conclude that the results included in the 9/4/2024 Presentation, and that Applied was publicly touting, were the same results that were used to support the NDA, and that Applied was not withholding any required clinical data.
+By failing to disclose the Dosing Errors or the Dosing Errors Clinical Data, Dr. Perfetti and Applied led investors to believe that the results described above were the complete results of the Pediatric Study, and there were no other results from the study that were required to be included in the NDA.

-- b) Dr. Shendelman Made Materially False and Misleading Statements at the September 10, 2024 Baird Global Healthcare Conference Concerning Approval of the NDA - 226.
+- 248. Further, Defendants' Perfetti's and Applied's failure to disclose the Study Data Deletion in the 9/4/2024 Presentation Defendants further led investors to believe that the clinical data in the 9/4/2024 Presentation and the NDA was verifiable, when in fact it was not due to the Study Data Deletion. - 249.
+By omitting these facts while presenting claims of clinical benefit, Dr. Perfetti and Applied misled investors into believing the Pediatric Study results were accurate, verifiable, and supportive of FDA approval of the NDA. - b) Dr. Shendelman and Applied Made Materially False and Misleading Statements at the September 10, 2024 Baird Global Healthcare Conference Concerning Approval of the NDA - 250.
 On September 10, 2024, at approximately 3:45 p.m.
 ET, Dr. Shendelman participated on behalf of the Company in a fireside chat at the Baird 2024 Global Healthcare Conference.
-Dr. Shendelman used a slide presentation at the Baird 2024 Global Healthcare Conference, but that presentation has not been publicly disclosed. - 227.
+Dr. Shendelman used a slide presentation at the Baird 2024 Global Healthcare Conference, but that presentation has not been publicly disclosed. - 251.
 At the Baird 2024 Global Healthcare Conference, Dr. Shendelman was asked by Brian Skorney, one of Baird's senior biotech analysts, "could you give us a little bit of an overview of what Applied is doing these days?"
 Shendelman responded: